Best Places to Surf in Nicaragua + Eco-Friendly Hotels and Resorts

 Miramar Surf Camp

 With its stunning beachfront setting, this eco-friendly resort in Puerto Sandino is striving to become more sustainable every day.
-In addition to solar power and a water filtration system, it’s growing a lot of its own produce onsite.
+In addition to solar power and a water filtration system, it’s growing a lot of its own produce on-site.

 Aside from the beautifully designed rooms, there’s a wave right out front.
 Oh, and the meals are plentiful for surfer appetites.